 Chief Executive Officer & Chief Technology Officer

-Dr Creagh has been working in the Guidance, Navigation and Control (GNC) field for 8 years.
+Dr Creagh has been working in the Guidance, Navigation and Control (GNC) field for 10 years.
 He has produced two novel guidance laws for space craft and spinning rockets, an adaptive control law for a hypersonic glider and a plethora of intelligent navigation algorithms.
 He has published on a variety of topics and was highlighted by Popular Science Magazine, ABC Television’s Catalyst and Aviation week for GNC work on the SCRAMSPACE 1 hypersonic flight experiment.
 Michael was recently awarded ‘Science Champion 2014’ by the Queensland State Government for innovations in navigation systems.

 Chief Business Officer & Chief Financial Officer

-Head of Operations
+Head of Operations / Chief Pilot

 The Engineering Team

 Josh graduated from The University of Queensland with a Bachelor of Mechanical and Aeronautical Engineering in 2017.
 He has experience in both the design and manufacturing aspects of engineering, having designed components to aid in the operation of UQ’s hypersonics facility, as well as designing and manufacturing a unique writing desk, various motorcycle components and other hobby projects such as a potato cannon.
 Josh started out at Skyborne as a work placement student, designing and manufacturing a prototype cane toad eradication vehicle.
-He is now employed as the mechanical engineer on the Cerberus GL project.